akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 ![Search results with color red and size S](../img/Products_ProductModel_Search3.png)

 :::tips
-If you would like to display only products in the grid, you just have to filter on an attribute always at the product level, for example its identifier ("SKU").
+If you would like to display only products in the grid, you just have to filter on an attribute that is always at the product level, whatever the [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant), for example the identifier ("SKU").
 :::

 ## Filter on the completeness